Platform-OS/pos-module-user/README.md

 This module handles the user operations, assign users to roles and add permissions to roles.

+If you want to use user related form components, you can use [User module](https://github.com/Platform-OS/pos-module-user-forms).

 ## Usage

 ### User operations